Tenleytown–Glover Park Line: History

-2010 Service Change

-On December 19, 2010 route N8 was shorten to terminate at Tenleytown–AU station with service to Van Ness–UDC station replaced by an extended route H2.
-The line was also renamed into the Tenleytown–Glover Park Line as a result of the changes.
+On December 19, 2010 route N8 was shortened to terminate at Tenleytown–AU station with service to Van Ness–UDC station replaced by an extended route H2.
+The line was also renamed the Tenleytown–Glover Park Line as a result of the changes.
 Trips after 7:50 PM were also discontinued due to low ridership.

-Proposed Discontinuation

 In 2011, WMATA proposed to eliminate the N8 once in for all due to low ridership and not meeting WMATA standards.
 Performance measures continue to drop below WMATA standards through the years.

-Residents were opposed to the elimination of route N8 as it will cause inconvenience to their travel time.
+Residents were opposed to the elimination of route N8 as it would cause inconvenience to their travel time.

-Discontinuation of Route

 On September 25, 2011, route N8 was officially discontinued due to low ridership.
 WMATA rerouted route N2 between Friendship Heights station and Ward Circle via Massachusetts Avenue and Western Avenue replacing sections of route N8.

+A service between Cathedral Heights and Glover Park would return under WMATA's Better Bus Network redesign in June 2025, combining former routes D2 and N4/N6 via Bethesda station, Friendship Heights station and Dupont Circle station.